ONJoseph/ONJoseph/README.md

 - 💼 &nbsp; front-end web developer.
 - 🌱 &nbsp; Enthusiast in cyber Security and Artificial Intelligence .
 - ✍️ &nbsp; Playing Chess and trying out latest design trends as hobbies/side hustles.
-- ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
+- ☕ &nbsp; I believe, showing kindness and a perfect cup of coffee can be the ultimate solution for any stress.

 <h3>🛠 Tech Stack</h3>